masinde70/TheJourneyToDataScience/README.md

 ### DAGS
 Directed Acyclic Graphs are graphs with no directed cycles.
-That consists of vertices (also called nodes) and edges(also called arcs)
+That consists of vertices (also called nodes) and edges(also called arcs) with each edge directed from one node to another, such that following those directions will never form a closed loop